JamesBracken/Ember-Ash/readme.md

 I used [Pixabay](https://pixabay.com/) and [Pexels](https://www.pexels.com/) for uncopyrighted images.

-Additionally I improved website performance and load time by compressing images with [Tiny png](https://tinypng.com/) and [Tiny jpg](https://tinyjpg.com/)
+Additionally I improved website performance and load times by compressing images with [Tiny png](https://tinypng.com/) and [Tiny jpg](https://tinyjpg.com/)

 ## Testing

-All testing has been performed in a separate Testing.md file which can be found in this project
+All testing has been performed in a separate Testing.md file within the project, or you can click this [link](https://github.com/JamesBracken/Ember-Ash/blob/main/testing.md) to be brought to the testing md file.

 ## Deployment

 ### Github guide